wziyao/Words_quiz/README.md

   - ./words_web.py

       the main web app.

+  - ./words.py

+      the file for object classes definition.

   - ./lists

       the folder to host source words list files in plain txt format with a .txt suffix.